 Will You Fall Over When You Clip-in?

 Although lots of people say that falling when you first clip in is mandatory, it really is a personal thing.
-I’ve been lucky and never made it to the floor; as I was approaching a crossing a pedestrian stepped out in the road so I stopped without thinking.
+I’ve been lucky and never made it to the floor; once as I was approaching a zebra crossing a pedestrian stepped out in the road so I stopped without thinking.

 And here’s a tip to avoid falling – as you’re coming to anything that might require a stop, unclip slightly earlier but keep your foot in place.
 That way if the lights change or the junction is clear for example you can just clip straight back in and get going.
 Sorted.